NCPR News Staff: Zach Hirsch

 Zach Hirsch has a Bachelor’s degree in Anthropology from the University of Vermont.
 He got his radio training at the Transom Story Workshop in Woods Hole, MA.

 Zach left Burlington after college for the Transom program.
 In Woods Hole, he was among an elite group of nine, learning the ropes from award-winning journalists and documentarians.
 While at the program, he reported on the psychological aftermath of the Boston Marathon bombing.
 His profile of two survivors was at the center of an hour-long discussion on WCAI's The Point.
-Zach's work has also aired on New Hampshire Public Radio, WFUV in New York, PRX Remix, and HowSound.
+Zach's work has also aired on NPR's Weekend Edition, Public Radio Remix, the HowSound podcast, WFUV, and New Hampshire Public Radio.